hussamaa/calculexpr/README.md

 * This project uses the Google Java Style Guide.
 For more information, please visit the website [https://google.github.io/styleguide/javaguide.html](https://google.github.io/styleguide/javaguide.html)

-* The functions call support only numbers or identifier as parameter.
+* The functions call support only one number or identifier as parameter.

 * The basic lexical analyzer and the Shunting Yard algorithm are not able to detect all syntax problems and sometimes it does not return the exact root cause for the invalid expression.